JhunBrian/EasyML/README.md

 ```

 ## Usage
 The `TrainModel` class is designed to handle both classification and regression tasks.
 It determines the task type based on the `target` parameter.
 If the `target` has a `float` data type, the class automatically redirects the procedures to regression; otherwise, it assumes a classification task.

+Data  preparation like data spliting and converting categorical data into numerical data is also automatically executed when calling the `fit()` method

 ### Classification
 ```python